-Another round of light snow overnight into Saturday morning
+Main band of light snow has moved off to the east early this Saturday morning

 As weak low pressure supported by a disturbance aloft moves east out of Iowa through northeast Illinois and northwest Indiana later tonight and early Saturday, another band of wet snow will deposit around a half-inch, possibly as much as an inch of wet snow across the Chicago area.
 The snow will likely accumulate on already snow-covered ground and grassy areas, but with temperatures hovering around the 32-degree mark much of the snow will melt on contact with previously treated roads and streets.
 Snow mixed with drizzle could stick and create slick conditions on untreated sidewalks, side-streets and parking areas.